Flixel464/Yucon-Framework-Rojo/README.md

 ```

 # Disclaimer
-I am not related to both Yucon and Rojo's development teams and simply build this project for convenience.
+I am not affiliated to both Yucon and Rojo's development teams and simply build this project for convenience.
 If you occur any issues with the products, please contact their developers as I am unable to help you with them.

 For more resources on the products, here are some links: